BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 2. Seamless integration with the current IDE and CI/CD pipeline

-3. Ease of use and decent learning curve relative to your team’s technical expertise
+3. Ease of use and a reasonable learning curve for your team

 4. Scripting and test design support